fucusy/gait-energy-image-recognition/README.md

 which are provided from CASIA Dataset B, more detail from the paper `*(2005PAMI)The HumanID Gait Challenge Problem_Data Sets, Performance, and Analysis*`

+## how to run

+1. update the config.py file variable setting
+2. run the main.py script